dr-natetorious/LDR-531_Organizational_Leadership/Week1_Evaluating/Discussions.md

 Typically our team uses that general workflow for all new projects.
 After everyone agrees on the vision and direction, someone on my team will own that work all up.
 If there is large change requests they will bring them to the weekly triage meeting, otherwise they are free to prioritize fixes and figure out what "do the right thing" means.

-## How might you use this information to improve your management or leadership skills through professional development?
+## How might you use this information to improve your management or leadership skills through professional development

 In order to be effective leaders we need to first understand ourselves.
 One common starting point is to evaluate our personality through standardized tests and peer reviews.
 Based on this feedback it can help us uncover hidden characteristics that we were unaware of.
 Once those traits have been surfaced we can make a conscience effort to prevent ourselves from doing these things.

 For example I used to have a horrible trait of calling stupid things stupid, however that is rude and doesn't help progress the dialog.
 Now that I am aware of it, in situations of "moronic discussion" I work harder at directing the conversation instead of killing it.
 I look for the good idea that is hidden in the middle of the madness and figure out how we can extract that.
 If that is not possible there's always Angry Birds until the meeting ends.

 ## What are successful traits of mentors

-Mentors have a lot of influence especially over new employees.
+Mentors have a lot of influence, especially over new employees.
 They are responsible for teaching the organizational culture and also how to get the tasks at hand complete.
-In the past I've had both good and bad mentors.
+In the past, I've had both good and bad mentors.

-When I think of the good mentors I think of supervisors that wanted to teach different views and get me outside of my comfort zone.
+When I think of the excellent mentors, I think of supervisors that wanted to teach different views and get me outside of my comfort zone.
 They would encourage new tasks and suggest high visibility projects that would improve the work environment.

-When I think of the bad mentors they were typically unhappy with their job.
+When I think of the bad mentors, they were typically unhappy with their job.
 They cheated the system and played the odds that no one would fire them.
 They knew how to get out of work while still covering their behind.
-This works for a short time but is not the way to build a career.
+Cheating can work for a short time but it is not the way to build a career.